nielsdoorn/nielsdoorn.github.io/index.md

 My research is in Computer Science Education to gain insights into students' sensemaking of test case design to be able to design a teaching-learning strategy that supports students to learn exploratory and model based software testing which:

-- Works in different educational contexts
+- works in different educational contexts
-- Is integrable in existing courses
+- is integrable in existing courses
-- Can be taught from the start of the program
+- can be taught from the start of the program

-In the end, all computer science graduates should be ["Test Infected"](http://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accepting untested software.
+In the end, all computer science graduates should be ["Test Infected"](http://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accept untested software.

 For this research, I am using Design Research in Education.